idekerlab/vizbi-2015/README.md

-# vizbi-2015-cytoscape-tutorial
+# VIZBI 2015: Cytoscape Tutorial

+## Introduction
-Sample data and notebooks for VIZBI 2015 tutorial session
+This is the course material for VIZBI 2015 Tutorial Session

+## Contents

+* Dockerfile
+* Sample Notebooks
+* Data files